Association of Student Affairs Professionals (ASAP)

 Club Contact: firstname.lastname@example.org

 Steinhardt LatinX Graduate Student Association (SLGSA) is an organization created to represent the needs and interests of the LatinX Community.
-It is the mission of SLGSA to build a familia within the Steinhardt Community and expand the graduate students of color network at large.
-Our goal is to bring students of LatinX backgrounds and allies together and to bring awareness to injustices faced by the LatinX community, including the complexities of race and class issues within the LatinX diaspora.
+It is the mission of SLGSA to build a familia within the Steinhardt Community and expand the graduate student of color network at large.
+Our goal is to bring students of LatinX backgrounds together and to bring awareness to injustices faced by the LatinX community, including the complexities of race and class issues within the LatinX diaspora.
 We seek to encourage dialogue and engagement through socials, community service, professional development, speakers series, and a variety of other community events.
-Through this mission we hope to strengthen our community ties and to build together- porque “en la union esta la fuerza”(because- in unity there is strength).
+Through this mission we hope to strengthen our community ties and to build together- porque “en la union esta la fuerza”(because- in unity there is strength) .

 Club Contact: firstname.lastname@example.org